Qqwy/erlang-smallmap-get-benchmark/README.md

 Memory: 12666MiB / 31932MiB
 ```

-I have the following results:
+I have the following results.
+These seem to indicate that on O2, there is a potential for a 5-15% speed improvement depending on tuple size.
+On O3, clang still performs well but GCC creates an implementation which is slower.

 ### ClangO2
 ```